 KENTISH COB (Lambert Filbert).
+Bush G.

 PEARSON'S PROLIFIC (Dwarf Prolific).
+Bush G.

 The Common Walnut is raised from seed and may have any size nut.

-The grafted varieties are mostly French sorts and have nuts similar to those sold at Christmas time, and flower late enough to miss frost damage in most years.
+Grafted varieties are French, have nuts similar to those sold at Christmas time, and flower late enough to miss frost damage in most years.

 WALNUT COMMON (Juglans Regia).
-Standards, T.

-WALNUT FRANQUETTE.
-1.5m. feathered, V.
+Standards, Q. WALNUT FRANQUETTE 1.5m., feathered, U.